 Beginning Farmer Loan Program, Iowa Agriculture Development Division, Iowa Finance Authority - The Beginning Farmer Loan Program and Loan Participation Program help Iowa farmers purchase agricultural land, depreciable machinery or equipment, breeding livestock or buildings.
 The IADD loans may also be used to improve existing buildings or farmland.

 Building Sustainable Farms, Ranches and Communities, Sustainable Agriculture Research and Education (SARE) - This guide lists funding opportunities offered by federal programs and is free.

 Grants.gov - This website is a central storehouse for information on over 1,000 federal grant programs and provides access to approximately $500 billion in annual awards.

 Rural Development programs, USDA - This site highlights programs within Rural Development with grant opportunities.

 Specialty Crop Block Grants, Iowa Department of Agriculture and Land Stewardship - Producer groups are eligible to apply for a grant.
 The project(s) must solely enhance the competitiveness of Iowa grown specialty crops that benefit the industry as a whole and that do not directly benefit a particular product or provide a profit to a single organization, institution, or individual.

-How to Use Grants - Grants are an important resource in developing a new business.
+How to Use Grants from AgMRC - Grants are an important resource in developing a new business.
 A grant can provide seed money for exploring a business opportunity, supply working capital for a business plan or provide assistance in other ways.